 In sum, HERA authorized Treasury to agree to the Third Amendment.
-And, insofar as plaintiffs seek to bring their claims within an exception to HERA's anti-injunction provision on the basis of ultra vires action, they have signally failed to meet their burden of showing that Treasury "patently" misconstrued HERA or violated "a specific and unambiguous statutory directive."
-Griffith, 842 F.2d at 493.
+And, insofar as plaintiffs seek to bring their claims within an exception to HERA's anti-

 9 Plaintiffs cite two cases for the assertion that "an arrangement that depends on 'mutual consent' is not a right at all," Inst.Pls.Br.
 53, both of which are inapposite.
 United States v.
 Petty Motor Co., 327 U.S. 372 (1946), was a takings case that concerned the amount of just compensation the government owed to tenants of a property that the government had appropriated.
 The Supreme Court determined that the tenants were entitled to damages equal to the value of the remainder of their lease.
 Id. at 380.
 In a footnote, the Court noted that plaintiffs were not entitled to damages based on the expected renewal of their leases, even though the building's landlord had often extended their leases through "mutual consent."
 Id.
 380 n.9.
 It was the terms of the lease, not the parties' informal expectations, that delineated the tenants' "rights" to compensation.
 Id.
 International Union, UAW v.
 NLRB, 765 F.2d 175, 183 (D.C.
 Cir.
 1985), applied the rule that an employer must obtain a union's consent before taking an action that is a mandatory subject of bargaining, unless the employer has reserved the right to act unilaterally in its contract with the union.
 UAW does not suggest that a contract right that is exercised mutually is not a right the parties possess.